redakez/endpoint-monitor/readme.md

-# Endpoint Monitoring Service
+# :desktop_computer: Endpoint Monitoring Service

 This repository contains a microservice which periodically sends GET requests to given URLs and saves responses into a MySQL database.
 The results may then be retrieved using the application's REST API.
 The application is implemented in Java 11 and the Spring Boot framework.

-# How to build and run
+# :wrench: How to build and run

-## Method 1: Let Docker handle everything
+## Method 1: :whale: Let Docker handle everything

 Install [Docker](https://www.docker.com) and then execute the following command in the root of the repository: